 Natural Environment (Section 3.8) Identifies and protects environmentally significant areas including: valleylands, habitat of endangered and threatened species, fish habitat, significant woodlands, wildlife habitat and ANSIs.
-Permitted uses include: wildlife management, including hunting and fishing, natural environmental management, passive outdoor recreation, conservation and associated facilities.
-Site alteration is only permitted once Council and the Conservation Authority are convinced that no adverse impacts will occur.
-An Environmental Impact Statement may be required to demonstra All Natural Environment I implementing Zoning By- Wetland (Section 3.9) Identifies and designated within them.
-Permitted uses include: c open space uses, existin with a permitted use.
-Dyked portion of lands ar instead.
-Development of adjacent permitted if no negative in All land based Provincial Town's Zoning By-law.
+Permitted uses include: wildlife management, including hunting and fishing, natural environmental management, passive outdoor recreation, conservation, and associated facilities.
+Site alteration is only permitted once council and the Conservation Authority are convinced that no adverse impacts will occur.
+An Environmental Impact Statement may be required to demonstra All Natural Environment implementing Zoning By Wetland (Section 3.9) Identifies and designated within them.
+Permitted uses include: o open space uses, existin with a permitted use.
+Dyked portion of lands a instead.
+Development of adjacen permitted if no negative All land-based Provincia Town's Zoning By-law.